oracle-quickstart/oci-datastax/multi-region/README.md

 * If everything looks good, run `% terraform apply` and follow on-screen instructions to provision your DSE cluster. *Currently the install will automatically create nodes in 3 Availability Domains (AD).
 The number you would like in each AD is specified by the Num_DSE_Nodes_In_Each_AD variable inside the variables.tf file*.
 * If it runs successfully, you will see the following output from the command line.
 ![](./img/terraform_apply.png)
-* The time taken to provision a 3-node DSE cluster is roughly 15 minutes long.
+* The time taken to deploy the default DSE cluster configuraiton is roughly 20 minutes long.
 Once complete, you can point your browser at http://<OpsCenter_URL> to access DataStax Enterprise OpsCenter to start managing your DSE cluster.
 ![](./img/opsc_dashboard.png)
 * You can also SSH into the any of the DSE nodes using this command: `% ssh -i <path to your SSH private key> opc@<IP address of a DSE node>`.
 You can locate the IP address of your DSE node in Oracle BMC Console's Compute>>Instances>>Instance Details screen.
 ![](./img/dse_ip.png)